Back

 }

-I saw a blogger with a big “Please contact by email” in the comment area, and I thought it was cool.
+I once saw a blogger whose comment section was just a big “Please contact me by email”, which I thought was very cool.

-On the other hand, it is a problem that I haven’t figured out.
-First of all, I don’t like anonymous comments.
-But if I adopt the certification method, whether it is Github or other third-party logins, I can’t cover all readers anyway.
+On the other hand, there’s a question I haven’t figured out: I don’t like anonymous comments, but if I require authentication, whether via GitHub or some other third-party login, it still won’t cover all readers.

-So if you have something to do, please send me an email ღ( ´・ᴗ・` ) It’s also good
+So if you have something to say, just send me an email instead ღ( ´・ᴗ・` )比心

 From blog framework to personal skill